 In terms of the Fourth Schedule to the Income Tax Act, an employer must submit a tax certificate to SARS at the end of the tax year for every employee as defined above.
-IRP5(a)'s must be issued for those employees from whom employees' tax has been withheld during the tax year, and IT3(a)'s for those employees from whom no employees' tax has been withheld.
+An IRP5(a) form must be issued for those employees from whom employees' tax has been withheld during the tax year, and an IT3(a) form for those employees from whom no employees' tax has been withheld.